FarukHammoud/processing_py/README.md

 ## More functions

-Explore all the possibities in the [Processing Reference](https://processing.org/reference/).
+Explore all the possibilities in the [Processing Reference](https://processing.org/reference/).